bglamadrid/pugtail/README.md

 You may also need to support additional image file extensions, if the ones provided in `webpack.config.js` don't suffice.

+## Adding or changing typographic fonts

+If you want to choose and utilize other fonts than the default ones, you can follow these two steps:
+- Indicate which ones you'll load at the `/src/includes/googlefonts.pug` subtemplate, in the `families` array.
+- Declare these font families in the `tailwind.config.js` file, in the `theme.fontFamily` object.
+In the future I might be able to provide a mechanism for a single source of truth regarding typography.
+But for now, you have to keep both files in mind.

 ## Building in production mode

 You _must_ supply an `/src/environment.prod.ts` file to run a production build, otherwise the process will throw an error.
 This is due to a dependency from the contact form script.

-The script uses a POST call to an external, protected API (whose implementation is left completely up to you, by the way).
-Access to that API is secured/unversioned through the aforementioned environment file, to prevent leaking secrets into the codebase.
+The contact script uses a POST call to an external, protected API for sending mails (whose implementation is left completely up to you, by the way).
+And as you'd expect, access to that API is meant to be secured.
+Which is why environment files are unversioned; to prevent leaking related secrets into the codebase.

-tl;dr if you don't need to include a contact form, or you have your own implementation, you can either:
+**But if you don't need to include a contact form**, you can either:
 - Comment or remove the `NormalModuleReplacementPlugin` bits in the `webpack.config.js` file.
-- Rewrite the `/src/scripts/contact.ts` file to whatever you need
-- Remove the `/src/scripts/contact.ts` file altogether along any references to it
+- Rewrite the `/src/scripts/contact.ts` file, or remove it along with any references to it.

 # Contributing

-This is a very early-stage project.
-If you have any suggestions, ideas, or find any bugs while using Pugtail, do not hesitate to create an issue, and hopefully stick around to answer any questions we (well, I) may have.
+Pugtail is an early-stage project template.
+If you have any suggestions, ideas, or find any bugs while using it, please do not hesitate to create an issue, and hopefully stick around to answer any questions.

-And in the case of more concrete improvements for the codebase, PRs are welcome.
+PRs are also totally welcome.

 # License

 This software is licensed under MIT.
 See `LICENSE.md`.

-It uses third-party software that be filed under MIT or other open-source licenses.
+It uses third-party software that may be filed under MIT or other open-source licenses.
+Please read and respect each license when you use this template.